 or

+g) IMT technologies support higher data rates, reliability, resiliency, and higher capacity in comparison to traditional PPDR networks.
+Report ITU-R M. IMT.BROAD.PPDR provides details of the capabilities of IMT technologies for meeting broadband PPDR requirements;

 or

+g) that some administrations have started using IMT and IMT-advanced technologies such as LTE (and LTE-Advanced) to meet the needs of their PPDR agencies for data and video;

-h) that continuing development of new technologies such as International Mobile Telecommunications (IMT) and Intelligent Transportation Systems (ITS) may be able to support or supplement advanced public protection and disaster relief applications;
+h) that continuing development of new technologies and systems such as International Mobile Telecommunications (IMT) and Intelligent Transportation Systems (ITS) may be able to support or supplement advanced public protection and disaster relief applications;

 or

+h) that, some administrations have started using IMT and IMT-advanced technologies such as LTE to meet the needs of their PPDR agencies for data and video.
+In particular, some countries in Region 2 have earmarked parts of 698-806 MHz IMT band for their broadband PPDR requirements;

+hbis) [that, over time, traditional narrow-band public protection and disaster relief applications, such as voice and low-data rate applications, may be integrated with advanced broadband applications;]

 or

+hbis) that during disasters and emergency events requiring response not only from PPDR agencies but also from humanitarian agencies and public in general.
+Additional frequencies may be needed for adhoc broadband networks covering such disasters areas.
+Resolution 647(WRC-07) provides necessary guidelines for meeting such spectrum needs;

 i) that some commercial terrestrial and satellite systems are complementing the dedicated systems in support of public protection and disaster relief, that the use of commercial solutions will be in response to technology development and market demands and that this may affect the spectrum required for those applications and for commercial networks;